aer0usa/aer0usa.github.io/sliderules.md

 ![Like this Pickett N4-ES on ISRM](https://www.sliderulemuseum.com/Pickett/Pickett_N4-ES_c1960_DonatedbyAndyKeller.jpg)

 * [Manual on ISRM Site](https://www.sliderulemuseum.com/Manuals/M76_Pickett_HowToUseLogLogSR_1953.pdf)
-...or at least the only one I could find that discusses the TWO Tangent scales
+…or at least the only one I could find that discusses the TWO Tangent scales
 * Purchased September 24, 2020
     * Ebay
     * $42.70 Shipped